 - Allowances for housing and meals: You also may receive additional tax-free money for Basic Allowance for Housing (BAH) if government housing is unavailable; Basic Allowance for Subsistence (BAS), if government food facilities are not available in the area you are stationed; and a uniform allowance (for enlisted personnel only) to help maintain your uniform.

-Provides up to 36 months of education benefits for 15 years after your release from active duty
+- Education: Provides up to 36 months of education benefits for 15 years after your release from active duty

 GI Bill: The GI Bill will help you pay for college education or vocational training.